 - E-commerce: One of the biggest strengths of M&M is that with the use of e-commerce M&M is achieving results from both sides one in which the business wants to head from an outcomes point of view and how digitalization in business can help them achieve those results, and another side is addressing the needs of their customers.

 - Strong Branding and Advertising: M&M’s advertisements are heartwarming and are often telecasted on commercial TV which has helped them to create strong branding.

 (M&M Leveraging Digital Transformation In The Auto Division, Source: Mahindra)

 Did You Know?
-M&M dealers’ sales force in the field is equipped with 8,500 digital tablets to convincingly communicate product attributes and customise their pitch.
+M&M dealers’ sales force in the field is equipped with 8,500 digital tablets to convincingly communicate product attributes and customize their pitch.

-Not only dealers but M&M approach to the process of digitisation is to offer easement to customers with a user-friendly website, applications, interchangeable options on social media and other online platforms, said Anish Shah – The Group President at M&M.As you can understand how firmly a business run when digital marketing approaches are applied within the organization.
+Not only dealers but M&M’s approach to the process of digitization is to offer easement to customers with a user-friendly website, applications, and interchangeable options on social media and other online platforms, said Anish Shah – The Group President at M&M.As you can understand how firmly a business run when digital marketing approaches are applied within the organization.

 If you are also upgraded to the latest digital marketing skills and keep the ability to apply these approaches in the firm then we can assure you that you will earn recognition from top digital marketing agencies and brands such as M&M.

 A company weakness is any resource or process that your business lacks but needs to succeed.
 Weaknesses limit your company’s ability to reach its full potential.

 - Geographic Dependence: Mahindra & Mahindra is dependent on the majority of its revenue (over 60%) from India, which would affect its business in case of any economic slowdown or high inflation.